an interactive installation in the urban space

 Surrounded by the hullabaloo of Berlin Wall tourism and experience culture, the monument of two soldiers at Checkpoint Charlie stands for an attempt to grasp history and hold it in time.
 For “Berlin Bleibt #4” Gob Squad entered a kind of dialogue with the monument less than one km away.
 Instead of a permanent structure of stone and steel, we created living portraits with local residents and passers-by to reverse the idea of permanence and remember something for a moment.
 In collaboration with HAU Hebbel am Ufer, it was an invitation to the people of Mehringplatz to see each other and be seen.

 MonuMoments Holzminden: July 2022

 Holzminden, on the river Weser in central Germany, is a town where migrants, travellers and tourists have been passing through for centuries.
-As part of Z/KU’s citizenship project, en route to Documenta fifteen, we will be creating an afternoon of MonuMoments for locals and travellers.
+As part of Z/KU’s citizenship project, en route to Documenta fifteen, we created an afternoon of MonuMoments for locals and travellers.

 Funded by Fonds Darstellende Künste aus Mitteln der Beauftragten der Bundesregierung für Kultur und Medien im Rahmen von NEUSTART KULTUR.